Timinator2000/Algorithm_X/06 - your turn/05 - three little piggies.md

 # Requirements

 The three main requirements of the puzzle are that each of the three houses be placed on the gameboard.
 If it is nighttime, it is also required that all pig locations on the gameboard be covered.
-Additionally, all _X_ locations on the gameboard can be covered by a house, but if they are covered by a house, they can only be covered by one house.
+Additionally, all `X` locations on the gameboard may be covered by a house, but if they are covered by a house, they can only be covered by one house.
 Easy enough right?
 The actions are not quite so straightforward.

 # Enumerating the Actions